brunonunest/leiagokafka/README.md

 # Step 1: Clone the Repository

 git clone <repository_url>
-cd fc2-gokafka
+cd leiagokafka

 # Step 2: Build and Start the Docker Containers

-docker-compose up -d
+docker-compose up --build -d

-This command will start Zookeeper and Kafka services in detached mode.
+This command will start Zookeeper, Kafka and Go services in detached mode.

-# Step 3: Running the Producer
+# Step 3: Create the topic in Kafka

-Navigate to the producer directory and run the producer to send a message to Kafka.

-cd cmd/producer
-go run main.go
+Access the Kafka docker container, and create the topic.

+docker exec -it leiagokafka-kafka-1 bash

+kafka-topics --create --bootstrap-server=localhost:9092 --topic=high-throughput-topic partitions=3

 # Step 4: Running the Consumer

-Enter the docker Kafka instance, then create a topic and run your Consumer

-docker exec -it leiagokafka-kafka-1 bash

-kafka-topics --create --bootstrap-server=localhost:9092 --topic=test-topic partitions=3

-kafka-console-consumer --bootstrap-server=localhost:9092 --topic=test-topic
+Run the consumer from container to receive messages from Kafka created topic.

+docker-compose exec goapp ./consumer

+# Step 5: Running the Producer

+Run the producer from container to send messages to Kafka created topic.

+docker-compose exec goapp ./producer